 It truly fascinates me how my body sends me signals, and it can happen in all sorts of ways, you just need to watch out for yours.
 It doesn’t even have to be a similar experience to mine, maybe your body reacts to certain living conditions, or certain foods (that’s particularly good to notice).

-Perhaps it will be just a twitch or shivers going up your spine, or you may smell something or hear a noise, a lot of people have ringing in their ears.
+Perhaps it will be just a twitch or shivers going up your spine, or you may smell something or hear a noise.
+A lot of people have ringing in their ears.
 My body gives me this particular feeling in my stomach, that I know that if I eat anything whilst I have this feeling, I will get sick.
-Or my ear lobe hurts in a specific way when the weather’s about to change (I get that from my grandma also!), though I’ve recently realised that it has other meanings too, still trying to figure it out.
+Or my ear lobe hurts in a specific way when the weather’s about to change (I get that from my grandma also!), though I’ve recently realised that it has other meanings too.

 - I’ve reached whomever I wanted to reach, e.g. Mother Earth or